Interstate 275 (Michigan): Route description

 I-275 begins at exit 20 along I-75 in northeastern Monroe County.
 The surrounding area is farmland and residential subdivisions in the adjacent Frenchtown and Berlin charter townships near the community of Newport.
 The freeway angles to the northwest and crosses US Highway 24 (US 24), which is also called Telegraph Road.
 After this interchange, I-275 turns to the north, running east of Carleton, crossing the Canadian National Railway and Conrail Shared Assets lines north of exit 5.
 At Will Carleton Road, the trunkline crosses into Wayne County.
 There it continues on a northerly path parallel to a CSX Transportation line through southern Wayne County.
 The freeway crosses the Huron River at South Huron Road, adjacent to Willow Metropark.

 In the city of Romulus, I-275 begins to take on a more suburban character when it passes the southwestern boundary of the Detroit Metropolitan Wayne County Airport.
 There is access to the south side of the airport signed at Eureka Road and to the north side at I-94.
 Between these two interchanges, I-275 begins to run to the northwest.
 South of I-94, the highway crosses over the same CSX line and a Norfolk Southern Railway (NS) line and north of I-94, it passes a campus of Wayne County Community College and the headquarters of the Visteon Corporation, a major auto parts supplier spun off from Ford Motor Company.
 Near these two complexes, the freeway turns north again, running parallel and to the east of Haggerty Road.
-The freeway crosses over another NS railroad line also used by Amtrak trains from Chicago and Pontiac, US 12 (Michigan Avenue) and M-153 (Ford Road) in Canton.
+The freeway crosses over another railroad line also used by Amtrak trains from Chicago and Pontiac, US 12 (Michigan Avenue) and M-153 (Ford Road) in Canton.
+US 12 (Michigan Avenue) and M-153 (Ford Road).
 I-275 crosses the Lower Branch of the River Rouge north of Michigan Avenue and the Middle Branch north of Ford Road, and it also crosses over a CSX line again.
 North of the Middle Branch of the River Rouge in Plymouth Township, I-275 crosses Schoolcraft Road and another CSX line from Detroit.